 1. Take Up Swimming

-There are many reasons swimming tends to be a top-recommended exercise for people with psoriasis, Enrizza P. Factor, MD, clinical dermatologist and researcher for My Vitiligo Team, tells LIVESTRONG.com.
+There are many reasons swimming tends to be a top-recommended exercise for people with psoriasis, Enrizza P. Factor, MD, clinical dermatologist and researcher for My Eczema Team, tells LIVESTRONG.com.
 The activity is low-impact and easy on joints, which is helpful for inflammation, and if you're in salt water, it can slough off dead skin, she says.